 Keeping your monstera dust-free is one of the least sexy ways of convincing your monstera to put out more leaves.

 This is the time you can crack out that pretty mister you bought – although I’ve never found a pretty one.
 I use amber glass spray bottles because I love functional decor.

 Spray your plant liberally, and then wipe each leaf with a cloth or kitchen towel.

-Using the neem oil spray deters pests and kills any that might be hanging around.
+Using the neem oil or castile soap spray deters pests and kills any that might be hanging around.
 Other pest control methods I employ are keeping spiders on my plants to eat bugs.
 It works like a charm if you can get them to stay.

 You can make Monstera grow faster by fertilising them properly

 I have a whole post on fertilising plants here, but over fertilising can do more harm than good, so stick to using a gentle general purpose monthly, diluted to half the strength the manufacturer recommends.

 Alternatively, you can add worm castings to your potting mix, for a gentle, natural fertiliser.